aave/docs-gho/README.md

 # GHO Document Hub

-This repository contains all the documentation for GHO,a decentralized multi-collateral stablecoin that is fully backed, transparent and native to the Aave Protocol.
+This repository contains all the documentation for GHO,a decentralized overcollateralized stablecoin that is fully backed, transparent and native to the Aave Protocol.
 The docs [website](docs.gho.xyz) has been built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ## Documentation